Lifted (2010 film): Plot

 Henry gets far in the competition, and is covered on the news, where Lisa's dad sees him.
 Lisa and her dad go to Birmingham and find Henry.
 Lisa's father tells the competition officials that he hasn't had a parent with him the entire time.
 This confuses Henry, who is told his father died three months earlier.
 Henry looks at his dad, who says no one else can see him.
 His dad was killed by an Afghan woman back when he was deployed, but William's spirit was with Henry the whole time.
 Henry decides to drop out of the competition because his dad isn't there.
 William's spirit then visits his friend for his unit.
-The friend's remote breaks on the channel talking about Henry and reads a letter William gave him.
+The friend's remote breaks on the channel talking about Henry and he reads a letter William gave him.
 The letter tells him to help Henry in the competition if he ever dies.
 Back at the competition Henry can't sing because his dad is gone.
 The judges eliminate him but one of the other singers quits and let Henry have his place.
 Together Henry and William's friend win the competition and are offered a chance to meet with a record company in Los Angeles.